Ghost hunting: Ed and Lorraine Warren

 Edward Warren Miney (1926–2006) and Lorraine Rita Warren (née Moran, 1927–2019) were American paranormal investigators and authors associated with prominent reports of haunting from the 1950s to the present.
 Edward was a World War II United States Navy veteran who became a self-taught and self-professed demonologist, author, and lecturer.
-Lorraine professes to be clairvoyant and a light trance medium who worked closely with her husband.
-In 1952, the Warrens founded the New England Society for Psychic Research, the oldest ghost hunting group in New England.
+Lorraine professed to be clairvoyant and a light trance medium who worked closely with her husband.
+In 1952, the Warrens founded the New England Society for Psychic Research, considered by some the oldest ghost hunting group in New England, and allegedly the United States.
 They authored numerous books about the paranormal and about their private investigations into various reports of paranormal activity.
 They claimed to have investigated over 1,000 cases during their career, and have been involved with various supernatural claims such as the Snedeker family haunting, the Enfield Poltergeist and the Smurl haunting, as well as claims of demonic possession in the Trial of Arne Cheyenne Johnson.

 The Warrens are best known for their involvement in the 1976 Amityville Horror case in which New York couple George and Kathy Lutz claimed that their house was haunted by a violent, demonic presence so intense that it eventually drove them out of their home.
 The Amityville Horror Conspiracy authors Stephen and Roxanne Kaplan characterized the case as a "hoax".
 Lorraine Warren told a reporter for The Express-Times newspaper that the Amityville Horror was not a hoax.
 The reported haunting was the basis for the 1977 book The Amityville Horror, which was adapted into the 1979 and 2005 movies of the same name, while also serving as inspiration for the film series that followed.
 The Warrens' version of events is partially adapted and portrayed in the opening sequence of The Conjuring 2 (2016).
 According to Benjamin Radford, the story was "refuted by eyewitnesses, investigations and forensic evidence".
 In 1979, lawyer William Weber reportedly stated that he, Jay Anson, and the occupants "invented" the horror story "over many bottles of wine".